top of page

 Overview

-One of the most significant features of Expressionism was its focus on subjectivity rather than objectivity.
+One of Expressionism's most significant features was its focus on subjectivity rather than objectivity.
 Expressionist artists aimed to convey their innermost thoughts and feelings through bold colors, exaggerated shapes, and distorted perspectives.

 In contrast to Impressionism's emphasis on capturing fleeting moments or Realism's focus on objective observation, Expressionists sought to create works that evoked strong emotional responses from viewers.